micropython/micropython/ports/linux-kernel/README.rst

 Features
 --------

 The Python interpreter allows quick testing and prototyping with kernel APIs.
+The ``kernel_ffi`` builtin module provides many of the APIs available in this port.

 Kernel symbols
 ^^^^^^^^^^^^^^